htmlprogrammist/EmojiPicker/README.md

 ### Arrow direction

 The direction of the arrow for EmojiPicker.
-The default value of this property is `.up`
+The default value of this property is `.up`.

 ```swift
 configuration.arrowDirection = .up